-Officials are promoting lower-cost, short-term health plans
+Trump’s cheaper short-term health plans have coverage gaps

 About 20 million are covered under the Obama law, combining its Medicaid expansion and subsidized private insurance for those who qualify.

 Enrollment for the law’s subsidized private insurance is fairly stable, and HealthCare.gov insurers are making money again.
-Blue Cross and Blue Shield of North Carolina just announced it will cut Affordable Care Act premiums by 4 percent on average next year.

 But a recent Kaiser Foundation analysis found turmoil in the unsubsidized market.